DavidFidgett/DavidFidgett/README.md

 ![Fidgett Bass](images/fidgett_header.png)

+> If you understand how the universe operates, you control it in a way.
+> - Stephen Hawking

 - I’m @DavidFidgett , here, there and everywhere.
 - Computer Engineer - UNAM
 - Audio Engineer - SAE Institute